mrfdev/CMI/Resources/FAQ/cmi-import.md

 This is not yet an FAQ message (yet?) on the CMI Discord @ https://discord.gg/dDMamN4

-**CMI can import data from EssentialsX**, this is the recommended setup that works well for me personally on Spigot/Paper 1.16.5
+**CMI can import data from EssentialsX**, this is the recommended setup that works well for me personally on Spigot/Paper 1.16.5 and yes, you can use CMI Import with CMI 9 on Spigot 1.17.
 - Buy and Install CMI on all your servers (<https://www.spigotmc.org/resources/3742/>)

 - Configure CMI to your liking.